A Functional Medicine Guide To Supplements

 Essential Supplements - What Supplements You Should Take

 No other vitamin can hold a candle to vitamin D when it comes to importance and influence on health.
-Since vitamin D is fat-soluble, it acts more like a hormone than a vitamin by regulating hundreds of uber-important pathways in your body.
+Since vitamin D is fat-soluble, it acts more like a hormone than a vitamin by regulating hundreds of super important pathways in your body.
 Besides your thyroid hormones, this vitamin is the only other thing every single cell of your body needs in order to function properly.
 Also known as the sunshine vitamin, vitamin D is synthesized by your body when your bare skin is exposed to sunlight.
 It is impossible to get enough vitamin D from food alone, and unless you live in a very sunny place (like near the equator) and are outside frequently without sunscreen, you are probably deficient.
 This is therefore one of the most important supplements you should take.

 Dosage: If you have had your vitamin D tested by your doctor, you will find that the standard reference range for vitamin D levels falls between 50 and 60 ng/mL.
 In functional medicine, we aim for an optimal range between 60 and 80 ng/mL.
 Depending on where your starting levels are, you should be taking anywhere between 2,000 and 6,000 IU of vitamin D per day.
 Make sure to test your vitamin D levels to find out your starting point, and retest to gauge how your vitamin D level optimization is going.
 This is a common and easy test and your doctor will likely be fine with it if you ask.